andreimarcu/linx-server/README.md

 - ```-nologs``` -- (optionally) disable request logs in stdout
 - ```-force-random-filename``` -- (optionally) force the use of random filenames

+#### Require API Keys for uploads
+- ```-authfile path/to/authfile``` -- (optionally) require authorization for upload/delete by providing a newline-separated file of scrypted auth keys
+- ```-remoteauthfile path/to/remoteauthfile``` -- (optionally) require authorization for remote uploads by providing a newline-separated file of scrypted auth keys

+A helper utility ```linx-genkey``` is provided which hashes keys to the format required in the auth files.

 #### Storage backends
 The following storage backends are available: